Where do I find this?

 }

-// Gate behind a specific group (for multi-tier apps)
+// Gate behind a specific product ID (for multi-tier apps)

 GroupBox("Premium Features") {